corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/mgm/register.md

 {{% /tab %}}
 {{< /tabs >}}

-The returned status of the registration request will be one of the following options:
+The status returned for the registration request will be one of the following:

 * `APPROVED`: The registration request passed all validations and was approved by the MGM.
 * `NEW`: The member’s Corda cluster has accepted and persisted the registration request submitted via the REST API but is yet to process it.